How the NCMD programme protects personal information

 The information collected by NCMD is about children who die before their 18th birthday and their families.
 It includes:

 Personal details of the child: (name, NHS number, address, postcode, death of birth, date of death, age, gender, ethnicity).
 These details help to identify the person so that a thorough analysis of their death can be carried out.
 The NCMD team require this information so it can be linked up with information from other sources to ensure the information is as accurate and complete as possible.
-This information is also needed for the analysis to help understand why children die and, for instance to identify whether there are any local concerns if for instance an increased number of deaths is recorded in an area or period / season.
+This information is also needed for the analysis to help understand why children die and, for instance to identify whether there are any local concerns if for instance an increased number of deaths is recorded in an area or period of time / season.

-Personal details of significant people in the child’s life: (name, address, postcode and date of birth; in addition, the NHS number is collected for the child’s mother only) These details are required so NCMD can be linked up with information from other sources to ensure the information is as accurate and complete as possible.
+Personal details of significant people in the child’s life: (name, address, postcode and date of birth; in addition, the NHS number is collected for the child’s mother only) These details are required so NCMD data can be linked up with information from other sources to ensure the information is as accurate and complete as possible.

 The following individual rights may be available to you in regard to the use of your personal data: